 There are numerous activities in the area which can be enjoyed with freedom due to the excellent climate.
 Andalusia is great for walking holidays, painting holidays, fishing holidays and especially golf holidays and of course for the less active beach holidays.
 There are excellent facilities for watersports with lots of jet ski hire along with sailing and windsurfing.
 Beaches tend to be grey with coarse-grained sand and there is an abundance of restaurants, outdoor cafes and boutiques.
 Malaga is a beautiful city, Nerja and Marbella are very popular resorts and further west, past the straights of Gibraltar, lies Cadiz.
 Inland from Cadiz is the lively town of Seville.

 Andalucia is two hours ahead of the UK as it lies in the Central European Summer Time Zone (CEST).

 Holiday books to read

 A really enjoyable holiday book, set in Andalusia, Spain, is Driving over Lemons by Chris Stewart.
 It recounts in an endearing and amusing fashion his life on a farm in Las Alpujarras.

 There are some fantastic shops in Andalusia particularly on the coast around Malaga as well as in Granada and Seville.

 Andalusia holiday houses and what to expect

-Our vacation properties in Andalusia tend to be charming white painted houses with reasonable sized gardens which are largely child friendly.
+Our vacation properties in Andalusia tend to be charming white painted houses with reasonably sized gardens which are largely child-friendly.
 Most are set amongst gently rolling hills, they are in peaceful settings where you can relax and enjoy the sun.
 The villas in Andalusia have an authentic Spanish character and the smaller ones are ideal for a romantic break.
 For more information consult our experts on Andalusia villas.